 Pelvic fractures and soft tissue injuries break the continuity of pelvic ring.

 Most pelvic fractures are stable and occur with a low-energy mechanism of injury.
 However pelvic fractures can be unstable.
-These unstable fractures are usually result of high energy trauma and are associated with injuries to surrounding viscera, vessels and nerves and are commonly associated with injury to other parts like head, chest, abdomen, spine and extremities.
+These unstable fractures are usually a result of high energy trauma and are associated with injuries to surrounding viscera, vessels and nerves and are commonly associated with injury to other parts like head, chest, abdomen, spine, and extremities.

 Pelvic fractures may be associated with a lot of internal or external bleeding.
 The bleeding may come from exposed fractures, soft-tissue injury, and local veins or less commonly artery.